 Goat milk has a lot of cream in it and equates to a creamier soap that offers better moisturizing qualities.
 It is due to its amazing healing qualities that goat milk skincare products have become increasingly popular especially among people who suffer from overly dehydrated skin issues like eczema.

-- Step 13.
-Cover every mold with a plastic foil and put your soap-to-be in a dry, dark, airy place cover with blankets or towels to keep a high temperature.
+Step 13.
+Cover every mold with plastic foil and put your soap-to-be in a dry, dark, airy place covered with blankets or towels to keep a high temperature.

-- Step 15.
+Step 15.
 Clean everything using vinegar first!
-Only afterwards you can use detergents or other cleaning products.
+Only afterward you can use detergents or other cleaning products.

 In terms of quantities, everything is based on the fats you want to use – you calculate everything from that.
 We’re not going to go into any specific recipes, but just as an example, for an oil base of 800 grams (28 oz), you will use around 250 grams of water (8.5 oz) and just over 100 grams of lye (4 oz).
 In terms of essential oils, about 50 grams (1.6 oz) will definitely do.

-For the hot process you should follow the steps from the cold process, but you don’t have to measure the temperatures.
-This time you will just put them in the crock-pot and let the heat to do its magic.
-You will also need to use your stick blender for a little bit, just at the beginning and the first stage, the trace will appear much more quicker.
+For the hot process, you should follow the steps from the cold process, but you don’t have to measure the temperatures.
+This time you will just put them in the crock pot and let the heat do its magic.
+You will also need to use your stick blender for a little bit, just at the beginning and the first stage, the trace will appear much quicker.

 From this point on, the ingredients will separate sometimes, which is also normal, but you are looking now for a gel stage phase.
 From time to time use your spatula to mix the entire quantity of soap.